 The Oklahoma State Legislature in 1949 again changed the name, this time to Southwestern State College, without altering the broad scope of its purposes and education objectives.
 Since that time there has been full accreditation by the Higher Learning Commission (North Central Association of Colleges and Secondary Schools).
-In addition, the University is accredited/certified by the Accreditation Council for Pharmacy Education, Accreditation Council on Occupational Therapy Education; Accreditation Commission for Education in Nursing, Inc.; Accrediting Bureau of Health Education Schools, American Chemical Society, American Music Therapy Association, Association of Technology, Management and Applied Engineering, Commission on Accreditation for Health Informatics and Information Management Education, Commission on Accreditation of Physical Therapy Education, Commission on Accreditation of Athletic Training Education, Council on Social Work Education, International Assembly for Collegiate Business Education, Joint Review Committee on Education in Radiologic Technology, National Association of Schools of Music, National Council for the Accreditation of Teacher Education, National League for Nursing Accreditation Commission, Oklahoma Board of Nursing, Oklahoma Commission for Teacher Preparation, Oklahoma State Regents for Higher Education, and Technology Accreditation Commission of the Accreditation Board for Engineering and Technology.
+In addition, the University is accredited/certified by the Accreditation Council for Pharmacy Education; Accreditation Council on Occupational Therapy Education; Accreditation Commission for Education in Nursing, Inc.; Accrediting Bureau of Health Education Schools; American Chemical Society; American Music Therapy Association; Association of Technology, Management and Applied Engineering; Technology Accreditation Commission of the Accreditation Board for Engineering and Technology; Commission on Accreditation for Health Informatics and Information Management Education; Commission on Accreditation of Physical Therapy Education; Commission on Accreditation of Athletic Training Education; International Assembly for Collegiate Business Education; Joint Review Committee on Education in Radiologic Technology; National Association of Schools of Music; National Council for the Accreditation of Teacher Education; Oklahoma Council on Law Enforcement, Education, & Training; Oklahoma Board of Nursing, Oklahoma Commission for Teacher Preparation, and Oklahoma State Regents for Higher Education.

 In 1953 the University inaugurated an advanced professional program leading to the Master of Teaching degree, now called the Master of Education degree.
 In 1974 the Oklahoma State Legislature changed the name of the institution to Southwestern Oklahoma State University (SWOSU).
 In addition to the M. Ed. degree in 16 different fields of specialization, SWOSU offers the Master of Business Administration, the M. S. degrees in Management and School Psychology, the Master of Music degree, and its first professional doctorate program, the Doctor of Pharmacy.

 On July 1, 1987, by an act of the Oklahoma Legislature, Sayre Junior College merged with Southwestern Oklahoma State University.
 This branch campus designated as Southwestern Oklahoma State University at Sayre is located 59 miles west of Weatherford.